 USPS periodically changes its postage rates.
 It analyzes its postage rates every year to decide possible rate changes for the following year.
-In 2023, the USPS made some changes to their postage rates, where there is an increase in postage rates compared to last year.
+In 2023, the USPS made some changes to their postage rates, where there is an increase in postage rates compared to January 2023 price increase.

-Their new postage rate has been implemented since 22 January 2023.
+Their new postage rate will be implemented from Sunday July 9, 2023.

 This article will discuss how much and where the USPS postage cost has increased in 2023, so you can stay updated with USPS postage rates.